 The Company does not have and will not make cross holdings and does not have a policy on gearing."

-The Company's interest in these investments came from selling operational control in Smith Electric in January 2011 and from entering in to a joint venture in October 2013 which resulted in Xtreme Manufacturing having operational control in Snorkel International Holdings.
+The Company's interest in these investments came from selling operational control in Smith Electric in January 2011 and from entering into a joint venture in October 2013 which resulted in Xtreme Manufacturing having operational control in Snorkel International Holdings.

 As a passive investment Company, we do not have operational control over or an operational input in to either of the investments named in the Investment Policy.
 The strategy is that where distributions or realisations of such holdings are made (or there is a receipt of marketable securities) that these are distributed to shareholders, subject to compliance with any legal requirements associated with such distributions.